 Before completion, your solicitor will carry out final searches and lodge an interest in the property with the Land Registry.
 This will mean the deeds are frozen for thirty days, allowing you to complete and apply for registration.
 Your solicitor will also send a final statement of monies due, which must be cleared in the solicitor’s bank account by the day before completion.

-On completion day, monies will be transferred to the seller’s solicitor.
+On completion day, all outstanding monies will be transferred to the seller’s solicitor.
 Once this is confirmed, you can collect the keys to your new home from the estate agent, and the title and transfer deeds are forwarded to your solicitor.
 Your solicitor will then register the property in your name and forward all official papers.

-Conveyancing is a complex legal process, but in the hands of experts, it will usually run smoothly as possible.
+Conveyancing is a complex legal process, but in the hands of experts, it will usually run as smoothly as possible.

 Conveyancing process for selling a house

 Despite many people waiting until they have accepted an offer on their property, we strongly recommended that you instruct an expert Conveyancing solicitor at the stage of putting the property on the market.
 With lots of forms to complete, including identification requirements, it is better to be prepared and proactive.
 If you can do this before you accept an offer, then we can be ready to send the contract out when this happens.

 Once again, care should be taken when choosing a solicitor.
 Avoid going with the cheapest quote.
 It is vital to ensure you instruct an expert Conveyancing solicitor who specialises in property and has an established track record in Conveyancing.

 The next step is to obtain and complete a number of documents.
 Your solicitor can guide you through this process, but in general these documents will be: